 The calendar of Highland Games across Scotland is one of the highlights of the summer, and the Braemar Gathering is a particular favourite of the Royal Family.
 Filmed on the sprawling Rothiemurchus Estate in the heart of the Cairngorms National Park, the traditional games include everything from heavy events, to Highland dancing, tug o’war and more.
 Discover a fantastic range activities across the Rothiemurchus Highland estate.

-South Georgia, River Hofsa in Iceland and Classiebawn Castle and Mullaghmore in Ireland (Lybster Harbour, Dunbeath Estate, Reiss Beach, Keiss Harbour and Ackergill Tower)
+South Georgia, River Hofsa in Iceland and Classiebawn Castle and Mullaghmore in Ireland (Lybster Harbour, Dunbeath Estate, Reiss Beach and Keiss Harbour)

 Caithness was the focal point of filming when Lybster Harbour was transformed into Port Leith, part of Britain’s overseas territory of South Georgia.
 Meanwhile a variety of beach and Scottish road settings were filmed at the sandy beach at Sinclair Bay, known locally as Reiss Beach.
 The area, along the route of the North Coast 500, also saw Dunbeath Estate become the River Hofsa in Iceland.
 The gardens are open by appointment year round.
-Keiss Harbour and Ackergill Tower were also used to depict Classiebawn Castle and Mullaghmore in Ireland.
+Keiss Harbour was also used to depict Classiebawn Castle in Ireland.

 Whistle stop tour of Royal Scotland